 Powerful, unique, AoE spells and abilities generally cost 3 legendary actions to use.
 These actions cause large-scale damage, crippling CC, or a bit of both.
 A single target ability could cost 3 legendary actions, but it would have to be an unbelievably powerful ability.

-As long as the action makes thematic sense for the creature to have you can slot it as a legendary action.
+As long as the action makes thematic sense for the creature to have you can slot it in as a legendary action.
 Don’t be afraid to get creative and add a ton of flavor to your moves.
 These actions should be powerful and hard to predict.
 Your players should be forced to change-up their usual strategies when dealing with a legendary creature.

 Rules – Page 11 of the Monster Manual